pandera.api.checks.Check

 • element_wise (bool) – Whether or not to apply validator in an element-wise fashion.
 If bool, assumes that all checks should be applied to the column element-wise.
 If list, should be the same number of elements as checks.

-• name (Optional[str, None]) – optional name for the check.
+• name (UnionType[str, None]) – optional name for the check.

-• error (Optional[str, None]) – custom error message if series fails validation check.
+• error (UnionType[str, None]) – custom error message if series fails validation check.

 • raise_warning (bool) – if True, raise a SchemaWarning and do not throw exception instead of raising a SchemaError for a specific check.
 This option should be used carefully in cases where a failing check is informational and shouldn’t stop execution of the program.

-• n_failure_cases (Optional[int, None]) – report the first n unique failure cases.
+• n_failure_cases (UnionType[int, None]) – report the first n unique failure cases.
 If None, report all failure cases.

-• title (Optional[str, None]) – A human-readable label for the check.
+• title (UnionType[str, None]) – A human-readable label for the check.

-• description (Optional[str, None]) – An arbitrary textual description of the check.
+• description (UnionType[str, None]) – An arbitrary textual description of the check.

-• statistics (Optional[Dict[str, Any], None]) – kwargs to pass into the check function.
+• statistics (UnionType[dict[str, Any], None]) – kwargs to pass into the check function.
 These values are serialized and represent the constraints of the checks.

-• strategy (Optional[Any, None]) – A hypothesis strategy, used for implementing data synthesis strategies for this check.
+• strategy (UnionType[Any, None]) – A hypothesis strategy, used for implementing data synthesis strategies for this check.
 See the User Guide for more details.

 • check_kwargs – key-word arguments to pass into check_fn